clustermod/CEAIO3/.github/CONTRIBUTING.md

 ## Before reporting

-If you have found an issue with CE:M please make sure that CE:M really is the cause of the problem.
-To do this try to reproduce the issue with using only `CE:M` on a newly created mission.
+If you have found an issue with CE:AIO please make sure that CE:AIO really is the cause of the problem.
+To do this try to reproduce the issue with using only `CE:AIO` on a newly created mission.

 Indicate if the issue appears on stable or development version.
 In case it is the development version, please also include the commit SHA-1 hash.

 **Please note:**
-- It's not a valid to simply remove <code>CE:M</code> from the mission to confirm that CE:M is the culprit.
+- It's not a valid to simply remove <code>CE:AIO</code> from the mission to confirm that CE:AIO is the culprit.
 - If the error happens when using a <b>third-party script or framework</b> contact the author of the appropriate mod and report the issue there.

 ## Reporting the issue

-Head over to the [CE:M GitHub issue tracker](https://github.com/clustermod/CEM3/issues) and press the [New issue](https://github.com/clustermod/CEM3/issues/new) button in the top right corner.
+Head over to the [CE:AIO GitHub issue tracker](https://github.com/clustermod/CEAIO3/issues) and press the [New issue](https://github.com/clustermod/CEAIO3/issues/new) button in the top right corner.
 Add a descriptive title and complete the issue template.

 A video of the issue might be helpful in resolving it faster.